Mohamed El Hawawy and Monika Humphreys-Davies1

 VI THE YEAR IN REVIEW

 One type of case often discussed in the context of TPF is the enforcement of foreign arbitral awards in the DIFC.
-The past 10 years have seen the rise and fall (almost) of the DIFC Courts as a conduit jurisdiction for enforcement of foreign arbitral awards and judgments in the onshore UAE jurisdiction.
+The past 10 years have seen the rise and fall of the DIFC Courts as a conduit jurisdiction for enforcement of foreign arbitral awards and judgments in the onshore UAE jurisdiction.
 The historical difficulties involved in enforcing foreign arbitral awards and judgments in the local UAE courts led claimants to seek an alternative route via the DIFC Courts, which gave rise to its emergence as a conduit jurisdiction.
-In relation to the enforcement of foreign arbitral awards, claimants have successfully obtained judgments from the DIFC Courts to enforce such awards in the DIFC in the absence of any connection between the parties or the facts of the case and the DIFC.10 The intention of such parties was then to enforce the DIFC court judgment in Dubai courts, which is a straightforward procedure.
-This trend was followed by claimants seeking to enforce foreign judgments in the DIFC11 purely with a view to enforcing it onshore.
+In relation to the enforcement of foreign arbitral awards, claimants have successfully obtained judgments from the DIFC Courts to enforce such awards in the DIFC in the absence of any connection between the parties or the facts of the case and the DIFC.
+The intention of these parties was then to enforce the DIFC court judgment in Dubai courts, which is a straightforward procedure.
+This trend was followed by claimants seeking to enforce foreign judgments in the DIFC purely with a view to enforcing it onshore.
 Both trends were welcomed by many local practitioners, as these promised to simplify the process for enforcement of foreign arbitral awards and judgments in Dubai and the UAE generally, although doubts always remained regarding other emirates.

 VII CONCLUSIONS AND OUTLOOK